suncoast-devs/handbook/resources/interview-practice/sample-questions.md

 - What are Joins?
 - What is a transactional query and when would I use it?
 - Compare and contrast Relational and NoSQL  and give use cases for both
-- Ever used noSQL database?
+- Ever used NoSQL database?
 - Any sharding experience?

 DevOps